themepark-dev/tp-docs/docs/custom/index.md

 # Custom Themes

-To create your own themes you only need the change the color variables in each theme.
+To create your own theme options you only need the change the color variables.
 You dont need the edit the `<app>-base.css`.
-You can find the theme variables here [https://github.com/GilbN/theme.park/tree/master/CSS/variables](https://github.com/GilbN/theme.park/tree/master/CSS/variables)
+You can find the theme variables here [https://github.com/GilbN/theme.park/tree/master/css/theme-options](https://github.com/GilbN/theme.park/tree/master/css/theme-options)

 You can either fork the repo and setup a [Github pages](https://pages.github.com/) site or clone it to your web server and serve the files that way.